marein/php-nchan-client/README.md

 # php-nchan-client

 This project is under development.
-The api might change.
+The api (class and method names) might change.

+## Roadmap to 1.0.0

+* Unit tests
+* Implement the group api
+* Renaming things and documentation

 ## Extend with another HTTP Client library